 A fresh, crunchy wind blows into today’s somewhat stale folk metal scene.
 Coming up from the South, no less!

-Big names like Eluveitie also come to mind when listening to them, albeit that Kanseil (usually) display a more melodious and different style and do not just rip their songs apart with their growls that is pretty much the trademark of the former.
+Big names like Eluveitie also come to mind when delving into their tune.
+Albeit that Kanseil display a more melodious and different style and do not just rip their songs apart with their growls that is pretty much the trademark of the former.
 Skyforger – the Vikings from the North – also appears on this radar of mine in a sense, of course being kind of a different genre.

 I specifically like it that their songs come in native language or ancient dialect and speak about (or are inspired by) their history laden home area.
 Ais un Snea is one of these tracks presented in dialect, very interesting.

-Kanseil hail from Fregona in the Veneto in Italy, which is embedded in a very nice landscape with a rich history.
+Kanseil hail from Fregona in the Italian Veneto, embedded in a very nice landscape with a rich history.
 The area is not very far from Venice, by the way.
 You can imagine the material and inspiration they are able to find for their songs – lores, sagas, myths galore.

 Doin Earde starts – well – with an intro and I usually don’t like intros.
 But this one is actually pretty well done; in a sense monologue and all.
-But THEN all misgivings out the door: With the second track Ciada Delàmis (a legend about Cansiglio) this starts gathering some serious speed – smile on my face.
+But THEN all misgivings out the door: With the second track Ciada Delàmis (a legend about Cansiglio) this starts gathering some serious speed.
 Full, scratchy metal going down with a monologue in the middle, no less.
 One of my favorites.

-And just listen to Panevìn, first no idea where this was heading, then it turns Heavy Metal on ye (I just wanted to jump out of my chair and start rocking around).
+And just listen to Panevìn.
+At first I had no idea where this was heading.
+Then it turns Heavy Metal on ye (I just wanted to jump out of my chair and start rocking around).
 Then again switches to a weird mix of Death Metal and Medieval Folk Metal on you – very well done.
 Surprising as hell, I like it.

 Bus de la Lùm (hole of the lights) features an amazing friggin’ solo towards the end.
 You need some patience to get over the dire beginnings, but then it takes off – very varied that one too.
 The song speaks about a local landmark with a kind of sad history.
 A recent history I might want to add.
 Tzimbar Bint (Cimbrian wind) has been around for a while, but is always a pleasure to listen to.